 Choose A Comfortable, Durable Material

-Most dip belts are made from neoprene, which provides a nice balance between comfort and durability.
-And of course, as neoprene gets thicker, there will be smaller chances of chafing and pinching.
+The majority of the best dipping belts are made from neoprene, which provides a nice balance between comfort and durability.
+And, of course, as neoprene gets thicker, there will be smaller chances of chafing and pinching.

 Some brands use leather to make use of its impeccable rigidity and durability.
-If you decide to go with that option, bear in mind that it might feel extremely uncomfortable for about two weeks until it breaks in.
+If you choose that option, remember that it might feel extremely uncomfortable for about two weeks until it breaks in.

 Consider The Sizing Options